June 3, 2014. Posted by Tim Wilkins.

 Yet for all this sonic ambition, the Fellowship never loses its earthiness and soul.
 Songs like “Rubylou’s Lullaby” and “Stoner Hill” showcase the group’s strong melodic sense and ability to be as succinct as they are adventurous.

 Walden and Butler’s interwoven saxophone lines are a delight, as are the pristine piano and guitar unisons, but it’s the subtleties in Blade’s drumming that steal the show.
 Sensitive and dynamic, Blade’s embellishments compliment but never overshadow his bandmates, and his flair for the dramatic - toms rumbling into volcanic cymbal explosions - are always tasteful.

-Blade may never want to call himself the leader of the band, but he has certainly earned his place on the Vanguard’s marquee, and will be a captivating presence onstage Tuesday night.
+Blade may never want to call himself the leader of the band, but he has certainly earned his place on the Vanguard’s marquee, as a master of rhythm and a shepherd of men.
+Enjoy!

 © 2013 WBGO

 November 14, 2013.
 Posted by Chris Dennison.

 A great organ trio is like your favorite diner.
 You know the dishes and ingredients by heart, but they taste better every time, so you always want to come back for more.

 Listen now to Larry Goldings on organ, Peter Bernstein on guitar and and drummer Bill Stewart from New York’s Village Vanguard, as broadcast live by WBGO on November 13.